We're pleased to announce some exciting news - CBG (Cannabigerol) is coming soon to CBDology and we'll be launching our CBG Oil range in the New Year.

 You might also be wondering why CBG hasn't been widely sold hitherto.
 One reason is that the raw material is very expensive.
 At the moment pure CBG costs about 5x the cost of pure CBD, although we expect this will come down as the market for it grows and more hemp farms start to produce it.

 To do this, hemp farms have to harvest the plants young when they have a much higher CBG content, but of course they've been reluctant to do this because CBD is so popular.
-For CBD production they need to let the plants grow to maturity, but at maturity, there's nearly no CBG left!
+For CBD production they need to let the plants grow to maturity, but at maturity, there's almost no CBG left!

 Anyway, the good news is that we'll be stock our CBG oil range from early December.
 CBG is not a replacement for CBD of course, it simply complements it.
 We will also be launching our CBD/CBG combo oil, CannaDUAL™.